 Instagram Stories for Agents: 12 Easy Ways to Drive Engagement

 And when people comment on your posts, don’t leave them hanging.
-Answer their comments and slide into their DMs to thank them if they’ve shared your post or added some valuable information.
-People love to be recognized and hate to be ignored.
-Keep conversations moving forward by continuously engaging.
+Answer their comments and thank them.
+People love to be recognized.
+Keep conversations moving forward by continually engaging.

 8. Learn the 5 Secrets of Writing Great Titles & Captions

 Humans are driven by emotions.
-Most copywriters use that information when creating enticing headlines, email subject lines, and titles to get people to click them.
-They rely on the fact that you can’t resist your curiosity, fear, and desires.
+Most copywriters use that information when creating enticing headlines and titles to get people to click on their content.

 You don’t have to understand the depths of psychology, but it’s important to recognize that facts, details, and data don’t drive people.
-Your readers are humans with human emotions.
+Your readers are humans driven by emotions.
 Your job when writing titles for your content is to tap into at least one of those emotions.

 Here are five quick tips for writing great titles and captions for your real estate social media content:

-When you get good at writing titles that use keywords and tap into emotions, you’ll see more engagement with your readers.
-The more engagement, the better the algorithm will treat your content.
+When you get good at writing titles that tap into emotions, you’ll see more engagement with your readers.
+The more engagement, the more the algorithm will prioritize your content.
 Win-win!

 For some reason, we still have to convince agents that saving $50 a month isn’t better for their business than upgrading to a professional marketing platform like Agent Crate or upgrading from the free version of Buffer.
 If spending that extra $50 per month frees up your time to do other things in your business or helps you maintain consistency, then do you think you might earn more commissions?
 That’s almost always the case.